floooh/floooh.github.io/_drafts/2024-11-04-sokol-fall-2024-update.md

 });
 ```

-...it's still save to use explicit attribute locations though and ignore
+...it's also possible to use explicit attribute locations though and ignore
 the code-generated constants, for instance:

 ```glsl